Gender Aware Support & Best Practice

 Working with business support organisations to raise awareness of the needs of women-owned businesses and activities which encourage more women to access business support provision.

 Sharing best practice and solutions that improve staff awareness of gender aware business support considerations.

 Initiating a collaborative learning programme to develop an understanding of gender proofed best practice within the context of the Scottish ecosystem.

 Ensuring a more cohesive signposting of the support available to women, including the development of a digital road map.

-In Scotland we have delivered training to some local Business Gateway staff, in addition to training staff at Highlands and Islands Enterprise and training bank staff across Scotland.
-Click on the relevant image on the right to find out more about the expert gender-specific support we provide.
+In Scotland WES has delivered training to Business Gateway staff, Highlands and Islands Enterprise and bank staff across Scotland.

-Access to finance, access to business networks, where to get help in your region, tips, training and learning opportunities, mentoring programmes, good practices, case studies, success stories and related news and events can all be found on WEgate.
-At the same time, the platform also acts as a hub for online networking, exchange and cooperation among aspiring and current women entrepreneurs and stakeholders.
+At WEgate, you can find information on access to finance, access to business networks, where to get help in your region, tips, training and learning opportunities, and finding mentoring programmes, WEgate also provides evidence of good practice, case studies, success stories and related news and events.
+The WEgate platform also acts as a hub for online networking, exchange and cooperation among aspiring and current women entrepreneurs and stakeholders.